20 min read

 Should your Will writer or solicitor be your executor?

 At Fern Wills & LPAs, we do not appoint ourselves as your primary executor.
-We think families should usually stay in control, with professional help brought in only if and when it is genuinely needed.That is a fairer model.Call-out: Professional help can be useful.
-Being locked into it from the start is a different matter.
+Our view is that families should usually remain in control, with professional help brought in only if and when it is genuinely needed.

-Co-executors and alternates
+Co-executors and replacement executors

 You do not have to appoint just one executor.

-Two can work well, especially where they have different strengths.
-For example, one may be practical and local, while another knows the family finances well.But too many executors can slow things down.
-Every extra person adds another layer of coordination.In most cases, one or two executors is enough.It is also wise to name at least one replacement executor.
+It is also wise to name at least one replacement executor.
 Circumstances change.
-Someone may die first, lose capacity, move abroad, or simply not want the job when the time comes.A good Will should allow for that.
+Someone may die first, lose capacity, move abroad, or simply not want the job when the time comes.

 What if my children live abroad or are too busy?